why us

 What should I know about recovery after?

-Recovery is typically smooth and straightforward, with soreness peaking in the first day and gradually improving over the following two to three days.
-Soft foods such as yogurt, applesauce, and mashed potatoes are ideal during this period, and the child should avoid hard, crunchy, or chewy foods until the site has fully healed.
+Recovery from the extraction is usually smooth, with soreness peaking in the first day and improving over the following two to three days.
+Soft foods such as yogurt, applesauce, and mashed potatoes are ideal during this period, and your child should avoid hard, crunchy, or chewy foods until the site has fully healed.
+Aftercare may overlap with healing from any other procedures completed during the same visit.